 - Know your medical history.
 Bring along medical information, such as test results and medications you are taking, including prescriptions, over-the-counter medications and herbal supplements.

-- Make a list of questions you have concerning your symptoms, condition and treatment.
+- Use this helpful list of questions to ask your doctor if you have any concerns about your symptoms, condition and treatment.

 During your appointment

 - Discuss your current symptoms and go over your list of questions or concerns.